Stupid Simple System

 Write a keyword-rich business description (750 chars)

-Add business hours (including special hours) (Critical)
+Add business hours (including holiday hours) (Critical)

 Mobile-friendly design